oVirt/ovirt-site/source/develop/developer-guide/engine/engine-setup.md

       [environment:default]
       OVESETUP_SYSTEM/memCheckEnabled=bool:False

+Generation of answer files is done by OTOPI's dialog module, and using them is immitating interactive runs.
+For details see [Bug 1396925](https://bugzilla.redhat.com/show_bug.cgi?id=1396925).

 ### Postinstall file

 The postinstall file, ```/etc/ovirt-engine-setup.conf.d/20-setup-ovirt-post.conf```, seems like an answerfile, and has exactly the same syntax and semantics, but is very different: It serves as the place where engine-setup saves its internal data, the things it needs to remember for the next time it is ran, usually for upgrades.
 These generally include things like whether some feature/component is enabled.